Diversity, Equity and Inclusion for Health Coaches

-(San Francisco--Aug 9, 2021) As the pandemic shined a harsh light exposing racial/ethnic health disparities and inequities, leaders in business and health care discovered that their diversity training and cultural competency strategies were due for an overhaul.
-In this era of moral reckoning about social injustice and widespread discrimination, Dr. Meg Jordan's new book arrives with a next-generational roadmap for addressing diversity equity and include (DEI).
+(San Francisco--Aug 10, 2021) As the pandemic shined a harsh light exposing racial/ethnic health disparities and inequities, leaders in business and health care discovered that their diversity training and cultural competency strategies were due for an overhaul.
+In this era of moral reckoning about social injustice and widespread discrimination, Dr. Meg Jordan's new book arrives with a next-generational roadmap for addressing diversity equity and inclusivity (DEI).

 How to Be a Health Coach: An Integrative Wellness Approach, Second Edition defines the steps toward culturally sensitivity that are beyond mere rhetoric.
 Jordan advises that doctors, educators, therapists and coaches confront their own inner bias and tendency to stereotype or harshly judge people, either consciously or unconsciously.
 These tendencies arise from our own personal histories, upbringing, experiences and education and are reinforced within systems of oppression and discrimination, slowing becoming the invisible status quo—invisible to all but those who suffer the disadvantages.